shorebirdtech/website/src/content/blog/development-workflow.md

 includes:

 - 🪵 Branching and tagging strategy
-- ✅ Automated continous integration checks
+- ✅ Automated continuous integration checks
 - 🚀 Automated releases for iOS and Android
 - 🧩 Automated patches for iOS and Android
 - 👀 Staged patches that are ready to promote to production with 1 click